 Most people come here only to see the Sistine Chapel and the Raffaello’s Rooms, but there’s so much more to discover in this huge complex!

 Tip: Visiting there is an essential Rome experience, and it will be quite overwhelming!
 Before anything, you should know that the queues are huge.
 No matter how much you think you can wait, you can’t.
-The queues go on for seemingly forever, so I recommend a skip a line tour or an 8-am skip-the-line tour.
-Both times I’ve been there were with the skip the line guided tour, and it added to the overall comfort and convenience of my entire visit there.
+The queues go on for seemingly forever, so I recommend a skip a line tour, Both times I’ve been there were with the skip the line guided tour, and it added to the overall comfort and convenience of my entire visit there.
 If you’re not really into tours, you can wander on your own and skip the lines.

 Literally “Golden House”, it was Nerone’s palace.
 Website: https://www.coopculture.it/en/heritage.cfm?id=51# You can only visit it joining a guided tour taking place during the weekend.

 15. Watch the cats in Largo di Torre Argentina